Blog-Reference and Blog-Reference on Mar 24

 You say about the axioms A1 to A3 “They lead to nowhere at all other than to help in a ‘measurement without theory’ sort of empirical investigation, which you claim is ‘pointless.’
 But your axioms are good for nothing more, and not even all that useful for even that.”

 It cannot be said that my axioms ‘lead to nowhere.’
-At minimum they have led to the incontrovertible conclusion that you have been hanging around for too long in the scientific Neanderthal.
+At a minimum, they have led to the incontrovertible conclusion that you have been hanging around for too long in the scientific Neanderthal.

 REPLY to Tom Brown on Mar 25